CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 "Things we have no problem with" to translate "Our facilities."
 In this context search tool *facilidades* does not appear at all:

-The fruits of our efforts point to a separately localized, and therefore maintained, translation.
+The fruits of our efforts point to a separately maintained translation.